Train Travel vs Air Travel: Which Is Bette

 10. Train vs Air Travel: Regional Differences

-Europe has a fantastic train system that often beats flying between cities.
+Europe has a fantastic train system.
+It often beats flying between cities.
 Take the Paris to Brussels trip, for instance.
-A high-speed train gets you there in just an hour and 20 minutes.
-If you fly, you're looking at 3 to 4 hours once you factor in getting to the airport, going through security, and waiting for your flight.
-It is a no-brainer.
-Who wants to deal with all that airport hassle when you can just hop on a train and arrive right in the city center?
+A high-speed train gets you there in just one hour and twenty minutes.
+If you fly, you face three to four hours total.
+That includes time to reach the airport, pass security, and wait for takeoff.
+It's a no-brainer.
+Who wants airport hassle when you can hop on a train and arrive in the city center?

 Final Verdict: Which Is Better?